Skip to main content

 How long does it take from an offer being accepted on a house to moving in?

 It’s generally expected that once you have an offer accepted, it will take 12 to 24 weeks to complete and move in.
-This can vary depending on how many searches are needed, how long they take to come back and how if any issues arise.
+This can vary depending on how many searches are needed, how long they take to come back and if any issues arise.
 Your conveyancer will be able to provide an estimated date for completion.

 Can I withdraw my offer on a house?